Central Park Jazz: Autumn in New York

 Central Park West

-- Album: Last Giant: Anthology
+- from Last Giant: Anthology

 The pace and tone of this song captures the beauty and peace of gazing into the fall colors of Central Park while walking the sidewalk of its western border — Central Park West.